 Chainsaws: The Ultimate Buyers Guide

-Variety is the spice of life, but variety also makes it difficult to make the investment when it comes to chainsaws and other power tools.
+Variety is the spice of life.
+But variety can make it hard to choose what one is the best when it comes to chainsaws and other power tools.

-At CDBS Construction and Garden Centre ( also known as Canberra Mower Suppliers) we are committed to ensuring that we only stock durable and quality items which are built to last.
+At CDBS Construction and Garden Centre (also known as Canberra Mower Suppliers) we only stock durable and quality items that are built to last.
 To make choosing the right chainsaw for you easy, we’ve put together a complete guide which will help you to buy with confidence!

-We’ll run you through all the questions that you need to ask when considering a purchase.
-If you still have questions at the end of this guide and looking through the product descriptions, we are always on hand to answer your questions, just give us a call!
+We’ll run you through all the questions that you need to ask.
+If you still have questions at the end, we are always on hand to answer your questions, just give us a call!

 What should my budget be?

 When it comes to chainsaws you can spend as little as $100 and as much as $1,500.
-Of course, splashing out on a top-end professional-grade chainsaw isn’t recommended for homeowners or hobbyists who will only bring out the chainsaw a couple of times a year to do some light pruning!
+Of course, splashing out on a top-end professional-grade chainsaw is probably over the top for homeowners or hobbyists who will only bring out the chainsaw a couple of times a year to do some light pruning!

 So, before you look at your budget, consider what you will be cutting with your chain saw, and how often.
-This will make sure that you are left with the best model for you.
+This will make sure that you are happy with your final decision.

-If you are considering buying a chain saw for a few odd jobs, then it is recommended that you opt for one of the more lightweight, slimline electric cordless chainsaws.
+If you are considering buying a chain saw for a few odd jobs, then you can choose one of the more lightweight, slimline electric cordless chainsaws.
 Such as the Husqvarna 200-mark range.
 You will notice that the cheaper models tend to boast the same features as the top end models.
 The main difference is the durability.

-If you are anticipating more substantial and frequent use, then you’ll want to consider a more powerful petrol chainsaw which puts out plenty of torque.
-Then you’ll have the option to choose from all-round chain saws, powerful and robust chainsaws, professional chainsaws and top handle chain saws.
-All of which come with a very different price bracket.
+A more powerful petrol chainsaw that puts out plenty of torque is better if you are planning on using it more often.
+All-rounder chain saws, professional chainsaws and top handle chain saws.
+All of which come with a higher price bracket.

 Make sure you consider protective gear as part of your budget too!
 That includes a safety helmet, ear defenders, chainsaw trousers, chainsaw gloves, safety boots,

 You’ll also need to check whether the battery chainsaw comes with a battery included.
 Some manufacturers prefer to sell battery chainsaws without the battery, just in case you already have the battery and charger already.
 This saves you money as you can share the battery across a number of tools.
-Items without a battery will say things like “no battery”, “shell ” or “MUO” which means Machine Unit only.
+Items without a battery will say things like “no battery”, “shell ” or “MUO” which means Machine Unit Only.

-How Do I Choose the Right Chain Saw for Sale?
+How Do I Choose the Right Chain Saw?

-Many chainsaws offer versatility but just because they can cut their way through anything, this doesn’t mean that you shouldn’t consider which is the right tool for the job.
+All chainsaws are pretty versatile.
+But just because they can cut their way through anything, this doesn’t mean that any old thing is the right tool for the job.
 As cheaper models are less durable, they may struggle to cut through large trees or hard and thick wood logs.
 This just makes the job harder for you.

 Considering how you will power the chain saw is also an important factor.
 While many top end models are cordless, some still come with cords.
 Corded chainsaws can be restrictive where you can use them.
 You’ll also have to do a fair amount of grappling with the cord – you wouldn’t want it to get in the way of the blade either!